 Now we optimize the constants in the algorithm.
-The equality constraint implies that $c_1 = (1 + \beta \UnconstrainedApprox^{-1} c_3)^{-1}$.
+The equality constraint implies that $c_1 = (1 + \beta c_3 \UnconstrainedApprox^{-1})^{-1}$.
 Next, we set the two expressions in the maximin problem to be equal since one is increasing in $c_4$ and one is decreasing in~$c_4$.
 Canceling the $(1-\delta)$ factors for now, this implies that

 Using the expressions above for $c_4$ and $c_1$, it follows that